openvinotoolkit/model_api/examples/cpp/synchronous_api/README.md

    ```
    make -j
    ```
-- Fetch a model by running a Python code with Model API, see Python [exaple](../../python/synchronous_api/README.md):
+- Download a model by running a Python code with Model API, see Python [exaple](../../python/synchronous_api/README.md):
     ```python
     from openvino.model_api.models import DetectionModel